Faux Locs (fake locs) are locs that are made by wrapping different textured hair around a braid to form what looks like a dreadlock.

 27) Black Goddess Locs

 33) Thick Long Faux Locs

-- Depending on how long you’ll keep them in for, regularly clean your scalp using dry shampoo to keep it itch free.
+- Depending on how long you’ll keep them in for, regularly clean your scalp using dry shampoo.
 You can also wash them using water and a shampoo as you would your natural hair.

 - Avoid using too much oil to prevent oil and dirt build up.

-- Use an anti itch spray when your scalp starts itching.
+- Use an anti itch scalp oil when your scalp starts itching.

 Check out our Pinterest page for more of these amazing hairstyles and tutorials.